Nature's Gift Dog Food Review -

 To understand whether or not this is a good option for your dog, checking the ingredient list is essential.
 At a glance, it starts well: the first ingredient is animal protein in various forms.
 As such, several recipes have poultry meal, chicken meal or meat meal at the top of the list.
 According to the AAFCO, meal protein is;

-PRO TIP: "[…] Rendered product from mammal tissues, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents" – AAFCO, What’s in the ingredients list [1]
+PRO TIP: "[…] Rendered product from mammal tissues, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents" – AAFCO [1]

 As such, this is a more concentrated form of plain meat cuts.
 Of course, its quality depends entirely on the source, but it’s a good base for any dog’s diet.